 - TSH (Marker from pituitary gland in the brain is sending signal to thyroid.
 This is not the one your thyroid makes)

 - Free T3 (actual T3 hormones metabolized in the body: Total T3 is total overall T3.
-Free T3 is THE important marker)
+Free T3 is the portion of Total T3 and this is the most important marker your liver convert)

 - Reverse T3 (peripheral thyroid marker – what’s body is using T3 for.
 The higher the marker, your metabolism is LOW)